Stamkos scores go-ahead goal late, Lightning beat Sabres 5-3

 Just 23 seconds later, the Lightning took advantage of a bad giveaway by Sabres defenseman Lawrence Pilut, and Stamkos found Kucherov for his 22nd goal of the season.

-Stamkos then put Tampa Bay ahead for good late, taking a drop pass from Kucherov and firing a hard shot to Ullmark’s blocker side.
+The Lightning leaned on Kucherov time and time again throughout the game.

-Callahan then added some insurance with 1:19 remaining to make it 5-3.
+“He can do some magical things, that kid,” Cooper said.
+“Everybody was kind of sleep-walking through that first period but you could see he had the vibe going so when he’s got that happening, you kind of have to get him out there as much as you can.
+As that game wore on he was driving the bus.”

 Point opened the scoring just 26 seconds into the game.
-After a faceoff win in the Buffalo zone, Point buried a rebound for his 29th.
+After a faceoff win in the Buffalo zone, Point buried a rebound for his 29th goal of the year.

 Reinhart evened the score five minutes later after a Buffalo power play expired.
-Reinhart put a move on Stamkos in the high slot and placed a wrist shot high to the glove side for his 10th.
+Reinhart put a move on Stamkos in the high slot and placed a wrist shot high to the glove side for his 10th of the season.

 Thompson gave Buffalo a 2-1 lead just before the end of the first, finishing a 2-on-1 chance into the far corner with 10 seconds left in the period.

-Palat evened the score at 2-2 on a spectacular play by Tampa Bay defenseman Mikhail Sergachev.
-Sergachev raced to the right, placing a perfect backhand pass to Palat in the slot and Palat’s smooth one-timer went in for his sixth.
+Palat evened the score at 2-2 on a spectacular play by Sergachev.
+Sergachev raced to the right, placing a perfect backhand pass to Palat in the slot and Palat’s one-timer went in for his sixth.

 NOTES: D Nathan Beaulieu, D Matt Hunwick and LW Remi Elie were scratched for the Sabres. … D Anton Stralman, RW Mathieu Joseph and LW Danick Martel were scratched for the Lightning. … The fourth and final meeting between the two teams is on Feb.
 21 in Tampa Bay.